Demand Exemplary Service

 All too often, having failed to identify the estate planning attorney who has a one-size fits all approach, clients have a false sense of comfort and truly believe that their specific needs, goals, and objectives are being fulfilled and satisfied in the best possible way.
 The one-size fits all estate planning attorneys unfortunately provide a disservice to clients—oftentimes causing more harm than good.

 An estate planning attorney who is truly competent in the field has an arsenal of tools at his or her disposal, all of which remain at the ready.
 Every single client is different.
-Every set of circumstance and every nuance of a client’s situation requires attention and consideration when planning.
+Every set of circumstances and every nuance of a client’s situation requires attention and consideration when planning.

-Joleen Searles prides herself on the fact that every day, with every single client, she provide estate plans that are hand-crafted to accomplish every client’s objectives.
+Joleen Searles prides herself on the fact that every day, with every single client, she provides estate plans that are hand-crafted to accomplish every client’s objectives.
 Any client devoting the time necessary and the money required to develop a proper estate plan should require nothing short of that level of service.

 No person who has developed an estate plan can simply set it up and forget about it.
 Like that beautiful car that you purchased, you have to maintain it.
 As tax laws change and as circumstances in life change, so must the estate plan.
 After we deliver an estate plan, our work does not stop.
 We actively audit our client’s estate plans on an ongoing basis to ensure that our clients are receiving the greatest benefit from the plan.